WRITE A REVIEW

 Hair: Brunette, Straight, Medium

 I have oily, overproductive, sensitive skin; for me, this is just a really good exfoliation, better than scrubs or skincare brushes.
-I use it once every 2 weeks.
+I use it once every two weeks.
 I've noticed a slight improvement in the appearance of my skin, but the most dramatic effect is how soft it *feels* - I catch myself petting my face a couple of times a day.
 While the instructions say to apply the acid solution with your fingertips, I suggest using a cotton pad or whatever you're using to apply the pH prep, because it's a very runny liquid.
 The most important thing (other than keeping it out of your eyes) is being careful to remove the peel completely.
 The acid combines with the pH prep to make a kind of film on your face, and if you don't get it all off, you could end up with a chemical burn!
 (I did, and it healed up fine after a couple of days, but I do have overproductive skin.)

 4 of 4 people found this helpful.